dabit3/full-stack-ethereum-marketplace-workshop/README.md

 #### What is ReentrancyGuard

-Inheriting from `ReentrancyGuard` will make the {nonReentrant} modifier
- * available, which can be applied to functions to make sure there are no nested
- * (reentrant) calls to them.
+Inheriting from `ReentrancyGuard` will make the `nonReentrant` modifier available, which can be applied to functions to make sure there are no nested (reentrant) calls to them.

 #### MarketItem